 Travelling Showpeople have different accommodation requirements to those of Gypsies and Travellers, and form part of a different community.
 They require large plots capable of accommodating lorries and equipment, which will be more suited to mixed use areas.

-Housing for people with specific needs
+Housing for people with specific requirements

 Sandwell Council will work with partners to meet the identified needs of all sections of the community, including older people, people with disabilities and other people with special needs.